Bulcote

 Bulcote is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
-According to the 2001 census it had a population of 330, reducing to 309 at the 2011 Census.
+According to the 2001 census it had a population of 330, reducing to 309 at the 2011 census, and 272 at the 2021 census.
 The village is on the fringe of the Greater Nottingham area, and is about 7 miles north-east of Nottingham city centre.
 Nearby places are Burton Joyce (to the southwest) and Lowdham (to the northeast).